-Estimates based on the size of the census in Numbers 1, which only included men twenty and older, are that the total number of Hebrews could have exceeded two million people.
-While this is indeed a large number, two factors should be kept in mind: 1) the Hebrews’ population was growing quickly, and 2) Hebrew families (as with other people of the time) generally had many children per household.
-If each generation averaged six children, for example, a growth from seventy people to two million people in four hundred years is not impossible or unreasonable.
+The census in Numbers 1, which only included men 20 years old and older, suggests that the total number of Hebrews could have exceeded 2 million people.
+While this is indeed a large number, it is not impossible.
+It would require a population growth rate of 2.6 percent—extraordinarily high, but not too far above the 2.2 percent growth rate seen worldwide in the middle of the twentieth century.
+If each generation averaged six children, a growth from 70 people to 2 million people in 400 years is not unreasonable.

 2) The Bible’s accuracy in numbers is related to a proper translation of the text.
 We’ll take the census numbers in Numbers 1 as an example (noting that the same can be applied to the census of Numbers 26):

 In Numbers 1:21, the men of fighting age in Reuben’s tribe are “six and forty thousand and five hundred” (Young’s Literal Translation), rendered as “46,500” in almost every other translation.
 However, two words in this phrase are subject to variations.
 The Hebrew term translated “thousand” is used elsewhere in Scripture as a general reference to groups, not as a specific number.
 For example, the word is applied to tribes (Numbers 10:4), clans (Joshua 22:14), families (Joshua 22:21), and divisions (Numbers 1:16).

 Further, the word translated “and” can also mean “or,” depending on the context.
 Exodus 21:15 and Exodus 21:17, for instance, use this word in a context in which it obviously means “or.”

 So, if the word for “thousands” is a reference to family groups, and the second instance of the word for “and” is understood to mean “or,” then Numbers 1:21 would be translated “six and forty clans, or five hundred.”
 The tribe of Reuben, then, would have had 500 fighting men from 46 family groups.